tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/cycle_counts.rst

 Configuration
 =============

-In Odoo, cycle counts are location-based.
+In CoquiAPPs, cycle counts are location-based.
 The frequency of the counts is defined by the storage location.
 To activate storage locations, go to :menuselection:`Inventory --> Configuration --> Settings --> Warehouse` and activate the :guilabel:`Storage Locations` setting.
 Next, click :guilabel:`Save` to apply the setting.

 .. image:: cycle_counts/storage-locations-setting.png
    :align: center
-   :alt: Enable Storage Locations in Odoo settings.
+   :alt: Enable Storage Locations in CoquiAPPs settings.

 Change the inventory frequency
 ==============================